JustWhit3/osmanip/README.md

 ## Introduction

-Here I want to present you *osmanip*: a C++ library containing useful tools to customize the output stream of your programs.
+*osmanip* is a C++ library containing useful tools to customize the output stream of your programs.
 Within this tools you can manipulate an output stream with colors, styles (ex: bold, italics, etc...) and manage other tools like progress bars and terminal graphics.
 You can also manipulate ANSI escape sequences / codes, with proper functions provided by the library.
 Using this features may be very useful to better read error messages or special information you want to be sure other users see when they run your code, or to adorn your general output stream log.

 If you want to use this software in one of your project, please cite it.
 You can find the citation template [here](https://github.com/JustWhit3/osmanip/blob/main/CITATION.cff).
 > **NOTE**: all the manipulators of this library are compatible with [iomanip](https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/std/iomanip).